Destiny-Eseh/WebDev101-ST10488186/README.md

 ---

 ## Part 1 Details
-Part 1 includes the basic structure of the website: HTML pages, styling, and project documentation.
-Part 2 and 3 will build on this foundation in future submissions.
+Part 1 includes the basic structure of the website: HTML pages.
 ---

 ## Sitemap